Manishyd777/ICU_CovidWard-Report_POWER-BI_Visualization/README.md

 8- Stage wise division of treatment.

-9- At what oxygen level patient need support system.
+9-How Oxygen level indicates need of support system.

 By the use of interactive dashboard management can take further decision and get prepared for better facility to patients.